Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Water Balance

-The water balance is the accounting exercise that quantifies all water inputs, outputs, and storage changes within a system—a river basin, a country, a company, or even an urban ecosystem—over a specified period.
-Just as a financial balance sheet reveals economic health, the water balance reflects the security and sustainability of the resource, identifying surpluses, deficits, and trends that guide decision-making.
+A water balance is the accounting exercise that quantifies all water inputs, outputs and changes in storage within a defined system, whether a river basin, a country, a city or a company, over a specified period.
+Much as a financial balance sheet reveals economic health, a water balance reveals the security and sustainability of the resource, highlighting surpluses, deficits and trends that inform decision-making.

 Why it is crucial